Cree Cicchino Is Coming To Shake Up Netflix

 Where you’ll see me next: Netflix’s The Sleepover on August 21

-Ace Nayman Graphic Windbreaker, $225, available at AceNayman.com; Ace Nayman Graphic Mini Shorts, $50, available at AceNayman.com; Fila Ray Sneakers, $107, available at Farfetch.com.
+Ace Nayman Graphic Windbreaker, $225 USD, available at AceNayman.com; Ace Nayman Graphic Mini Shorts, $50 USD, available at AceNayman.com; Fila Ray Sneakers, $107 USD, available at Farfetch.com.

 Advertisement